golebu2020/GDX-product-manager/README.md

 - `psycopg2>=2.8.6,<2.9`
 - `drf-spectacular>=0.21.1,<0.23`
 - `django-cors-headers`

+### Frontend

+- `NPM 9.6.5`
+- `Node V20.3.1`
+- `react-router-dom@6.14.1`
+- `Material UI: @mui/material@5.14.0`
+- `Axios: axios@1.4.0`

+## Installation Instruction/Instruction for Use
+- Download the project folder (`GDX-product-manager`)
+- Ensure that you have VSCode installed in your local machine
+- Navigate to the project folder and open the folder in VSCode editor by executing the command: code .

 Describe the feature's purpose and functionality.
 Explain the user flow and any specific requirements.